fibonaccirabbits/structured_data/PITCHME.md

 ```
 # a slicing operation allows one to subset string or list
 # python indexing starts from 0
-# a slicing operation is enclosed by squere brackets: []

 mystring = 'Hello world'
 print(mystring)